Skip to content

 With its faculty and staff expertise in educational interpreting, we analyze the competencies data of all Educational Interpreter Performance Assessment (EIPA) and Educational Interpreter Performance Assessment Written Test (EIPA WT) results, and make determinations on areas of professional development and educational need.

 In an effort to target learning, educational objectives are thereby determined based on the needs analyses of competencies throughout the state, and we provide several 8-hour (one day) professional workshops in three regions per academic year.
-We also provide for a weeklong immersion on the Clemson main campus each summer.
+Each workshop is only $ 30.00 and covers participants snacks, beverages, and lunch.
+We also provide for a weeklong summer immersion at no cost to educational interpreters.

 South Carolina guidance defines an educational interpreter, regardless of assigned job title, as: any individual who provides access to the school curriculum and environment by transferring meaning between languages in a PreK–12 educational setting for Deaf students.
 Educational interpreters are grouped into the following categories: